May Offensive: Second wave

-On 18 June 152 members of the VC Quyet Thang Regiment surrendered to ARVN forces, the largest communist surrender of the war.
+On 18 June, 152 members of the VC Quyet Thang Regiment surrendered to ARVN forces, the largest communist surrender of the war.

 Huế

-In late April I Field Force, Vietnam commander General William B. Rosson instructed the commander of the 101st Airborne Division MG Olinto M. Barsanti to deploy his forces to prevent a possible attack on Huế.
-MG Barsanti ordered his 2nd Brigade to move from the hills west of Huế to the lowlands surrounding the city.
+In late April, I Field Force, Vietnam commander General William B. Rosson instructed the commander of the 101st Airborne Division Major general Olinto M. Barsanti to deploy his forces to prevent a possible attack on Huế.
+Barsanti ordered his 2nd Brigade to move from the hills west of Huế to the lowlands surrounding the city.

-On 28 April the ARVN 1st Division's elite Hac Bao Company located the 8th Battalion, 90th Regiment in the fishing hamlet of Phuoc Yen 6 km northwest of Huế.
+On 28 April, the ARVN 1st Division's elite Hac Bao Company located the 8th Battalion, 90th Regiment in the fishing hamlet of Phuoc Yen 6 km northwest of Huế.
 Units from the 1st and 2nd Battalions, 501st Infantry Regiment surrounded the hamlet and destroyed the battalion in a four day long battle.
 PAVN losses 309 killed (including all the senior officers) and 104 captured.

-On 2 May a Regional Force company reported that PAVN were in the hamlet of Bon Tri, 6 km west of Huế that had been used as a supply station during the Battle of Huế.
+On 2 May, a Regional Force company reported that PAVN were in the hamlet of Bon Tri, 6 km west of Huế that had been used as a supply station during the Battle of Huế.
 Several companies from the 1st Battalion, 505th Infantry Regiment and the Hac Bao Company engaged the PAVN 3rd Battalion, 812th Regiment in a two day battle resulting in 121 PAVN dead for Allied losses of four killed and 18 wounded.

-On 5 May elements of the 101st Airborne Division engaged the 7th Battalion, 29th Regiment, near Firebase Bastogne, killing 71 PAVN.
+On 5 May, elements of the 101st Airborne Division engaged the 7th Battalion, 29th Regiment, near Firebase Bastogne, killing 71 PAVN.
 Another 101st Airborne Division unit engaged the 7th Battalion, 90th Regiment in the hamlet of Thon La Chu northwest of Huế, which had been a PAVN/VC stronghold during the Battle of Huế, killing 55 PAVN.

 On 19 May, a PAVN rocket attack on Camp Evans caused an ammunition dump to explode starting a fire that spread to the airfield damaging or destroying 124 aircraft of the 1st Brigade, 1st Cavalry Division rendering the brigade combat ineffective for a week until replacement helicopters arrived.

-Allied spoiling operations, in particular Operation Carentan and Operation Delaware had so disrupted the PAVN logistic network that the PAVN's Military Region Tri-Thua-Thien headquarters was unable to mount any major attack on Huế.
+Allied spoiling operations, in particular Operation Carentan and Operation Delaware had so disrupted the PAVN logistic network that the PAVN's Military Region Trị-Thiên headquarters was unable to mount any major attack on Huế.

-Da Nang
+Đà Nẵng

-PAVN/VC operations against Da Nang were forestalled by the 1st Marine Division's Operation Allen Brook from 4 May to 22 August on Go Noi Island 25 km south of Da Nang which resulted in 917 PAVN/VC killed and 11 captured for the loss of 172 Marines killed and Operation Mameluke Thrust from 19 May to 23 October in Happy Valley southwest of Da Nang which resulted in 2,728 PAVN killed and 47 captured for the loss of 269 Marines.
+PAVN/VC operations against Đà Nẵng were forestalled by the 1st Marine Division's Operation Allen Brook from 4 May to 22 August on Go Noi Island 25 km south of Đà Nẵng which resulted in 917 PAVN/VC killed and 11 captured for the loss of 172 Marines killed and Operation Mameluke Thrust from 19 May to 23 October in Happy Valley southwest of Đà Nẵng which resulted in 2,728 PAVN killed and 47 captured for the loss of 269 Marines.